DPDK/dpdk/doc/guides/prog_guide/overview.rst

 Development Environment
 -----------------------

-The Intel® DPDK project installation requires Linux and the associated toolchain, such as one or more compilers, assembler, make utility, editor and various libraries to create the Intel® DPDK components and libraries.
+The DPDK project installation requires Linux and the associated toolchain, such as one or more compilers, assembler, make utility, editor and various libraries to create the DPDK components and libraries.

 Once these libraries are created for the specific environment and architecture, they may then be used to create the user's data plane application.

 When creating applications for the Linux user space, the glibc library is used.
-For Intel® DPDK applications, two environmental variables (RTE_SDK and RTE_TARGET) must be configured before compiling the applications.
+For DPDK applications, two environmental variables (RTE_SDK and RTE_TARGET) must be configured before compiling the applications.
 The following are examples of how the variables can be set: